BrightBoost/learningjava/notes/topics.md

 ## Notes for Maaike
+- On Monday, complete the recap
-- On Monday, start with exercise on page 110
+- On Monday, then continue with exercise on page 110